Editor's Note: This story originally appeared on NewRetirement.

 Catch-up contributions are the IRS’s way of making it easier for savers age 50 and above to tuck away enough retirement savings.

-You probably already know that there’s a limit to how much you’re allowed to save in tax-advantaged retirement account such as IRAs and 401(k) plans.
+You probably already know that there’s a limit to how much you’re allowed to save in tax-advantaged retirement accounts such as IRAs and 401(k) plans.
 Well, once you reach age 50, you’re allowed to make additional “catch-up” contributions over and above those annual contribution limits.

 Learn more about catch-up limits and how to take advantage of them.